Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Fabaceae-Papilioniodeae >>> Medicago polymorpha

 Photographed in a vacant lot in Phoenix, Maricopa Co., Arizona.
 06 March 2008.

-ANNUAL: Winter dormant Bermuda grass lawns often have dark green patches of Burclover, particularly if there has been winter rains and no seeding to winter ryegrass.
+ANNUAL: Winter dormant Bermuda grass lawns often have dark green patches of Burclover, particularly if there have been winter rains and no seeding for winter rye-grass.
 This winter and spring weed can also be found in vacant lots and around agricultural areas.

 FLOWERS: Bright yellow pea-flowers are small.